paldhous/ucb/2019/dataviz/md/class5.md

 ![](./img/class5_15.jpg)

-As you can see, the data is in wide format, with values for oil production by region organized in columns, one for each year.
+As you can see, the data is in wide format, with values for GDP per capitaorganized in columns, one for each year.
 To convert this to long format, click on the small downward-pointing triangle for the first of these year columns, and select `Transpose>Transpose cells across columns into rows`.

 Fill in the dialog box as below, making sure that `From Column` and `To Column` are highlighted correctly, that the `Key column` and `Value column` have been given appropriate names, and that `Fill down in other columns` is checked.
 (Failing to do check this box will mean that the region names each will only appear once in the reshaped data, rather than being copied down to appear next to the corresponding data for year and oil production.)